 Weather: Be sure to dry ears and hair after exiting the pool, especially when it is cold.

 Cold: Do not attend class if your child is discharging yellow or green mucous, as that is an indication of an infection.
-If your child has mild cold symptoms without an infection (runny nose, light cough), but feels well enough and is in good spirits, it is okay to come to class.
+However, if your child has mild cold symptoms (runny nose, light cough) without an infection, but feels well enough and is in good spirits, it is okay to come to class.

 Fever: Do not attend class if your child has a fever.